20 Best Retro Handhelds Of 2024 [All Reviewed]

 ayn odin analogue pocket

-The AYN Odin handheld is a new handheld released in early 2022 that was originally launched on Kickstarter and managed to smash its target by being over funded to well over $1,000,000.
+The original AYN Odin handheld is a device released in early 2022 that was originally launched on Kickstarter and managed to smash its target by being over funded to well over $1,000,000.
 Thankfully for us we were one of the lucky few to back this project as early as possible meaning we got our hands on it before most.

 It’s an Android based handheld with a Snapdragon SD845 processor, with a Ardeno 630 GPU and 7GB’s or RAM, so on paper, it’s a very powerful handheld, and due to the incredible specs it can emulate Gamecube, PSP, Dreamcast and even Playstation 2 games very well.